Report on human rights violations against African Sex Workers

 The second research is an Exploratory Study of the Social Contexts, Practices, and Risks of Men Who Sell Sex in Southern and Eastern Africa, by Paul Boyce, Gordon Isaacs, John Mathenge and Nelson Goagoseb.

 It explores the social contexts, life experiences, vulnerabilities and sexual risks experienced by men who sell sex in Southern and Eastern Africa, with a focus on five countries; Kenya, Namibia, South Africa, Uganda, and Zimbabwe.
 It further reports on a pilot project run by SWEAT and Sisonke with a specific focus on male sex workers.
-As well as seeking to better understand differing and similar socio-cultural scenarios and personal life.
+As well as seeking to better understand different and similar socio-cultural scenarios and personal life.

 The key recommendations are that more experiential and qualitative research should be undertaken.
 Far too much research has concentrated on epidemiology, and the human face of male sex work within the Diaspora of sex work has been neglected.
 Personal narratives provide testimony and subjective content which unpacks crucial information that could inform policy, health and ultimately legislation.
 A clear example from this research was the seminal difference in certain risk factors articulated by the respondents -with a range of responses including substance abuse, childhood factors, abuse, and gender identity struggles.